Updated: Jun 8

 If you look up hair tips on google, you will find hundreds of different websites, blogs or online magazine articles about what to do to get thicker, glossier, longer etc etc hair.
 It's difficult to know what to trust when so many of these articles are endorsed by the companies they are promoting.

 Yes the shampoos in salons are more expensive BUT it's because they're good and therefore you don't need to use as much per wash.
 Shampoos shouldn't froth up on the first wash either, the first wash is to cling to the dirt/grease, the second to wash it away - ever wondered why they wash your hair twice?
 Now you know.
 So next time you go and get your lovely new colour done, or even if you don't colour your hair and prefer your natural locks, treat yourself and your hair to a new shampoo and conditioner.
 A proper shampoo has the correct ingredients to get the best from your hair and actually looks after it.
 They're generally free from parabens and sulphates which can be harmful to your skin, scalp and hair.

-2) You don't have to have it trimmed every 6/8 weeks - I actually don't agree with having to have your hair cut or trimmed that often, especially if your aim is to grow it.
+I actually don't agree with having to have your hair cut or trimmed that often, especially if your aim is to grow it.
 Purely because for some, yes your hair will grow a lot in that time, but for others 6-8 weeks may as well be 6-8 months in your hair cycle.
-Generally if you're having to concentrate on growing your hair for your wedding, it's because it doesn't grow very fast.
-Try 10-12 weeks instead or longer if you're looking after it.
+Generally if you're having to concentrate on growing your hair for your wedding, it's because it doesn't grow very fast, try 10-12 weeks instead or longer if you're looking after it.
 This still keeps the ends neat and tidy, but you're not going to end up cutting off what you've just spent the last few months growing.
 Also if you're after a beautifully tussled romantic look with lots of trentals, the ends of your hair will be too blunt and will stick out at funny angles!
 Not quite the look you're after!